werpu/jsfs_js_ts/README.md

 while loading faces.js will provide 4.0 compatibility

-For this reason the version now also in the npm package is 4.0.x
+For this reason the version now also in the npm package is 4.0.x (the pre changes code can still be reached in the 2.3 branch although this branch is basically legacy, given we have the SHIM layer doing both)

 ### Special info
 Due to a small api change, if you want to embed the 4.0 version (faces.js)